 22. Though it hasn’t proven as effective as with the types of clinical hair loss mentioned in #21, aloe vera extract is a common main ingredient used in natural hair loss treatments for male pattern baldness (“Alopecia”).
 Whether it will help your condition or not is merely a matter of trying; some have success, while others have to try more aggressive treatments.

 23. Consume ready-made aloe vera juice or an 8-ounce beverage containing 2 table spoons of 100% (food grade) aloe vera gel, twice daily to boost immune system function.
 High levels of antioxidants make aloe vera the perfect choice when trying to rid the body of colds, flus and other viral and bacterial infections.
+After the course of herpes treatment, there is a long-term remission.
+Valtrex (Valacyclovir) at https://valtvalacyc.com is convenient in use – 2 times a day during an exacerbation and once a day for the prevention of herpes.
 It’s also perfect as a preventative.
 Much as one would take a vitamin supplement or echinacea to prevent cold and flu symptoms.

 24. Apply aloe vera juice or gel immediately to skin ravaged by inflammation symptoms.